Mohamed Elyounoussi: 2021–22: Return to Southampton

 On 25 August 2021, he scored a hat-trick in an emphatic 8–0 win over League Two side Newport County in the second round of the EFL Cup.
 It was the biggest away win in Southampton's 135-year history and matched their biggest post-war win.
 On 28 August 2021, Elyounoussi scored his first Premier League goal for Southampton in their 2–2 draw with Newcastle.
+On 26 December 2021, Elyounoussi scored in a 2–3 victory against West Ham.
+Elyounoussi scored his first goal in the FA Cup on 8 January 2022 in a 2–3 victory against Swansea City.
+On 9 February 2022, Elyounoussi scored in a 2–3 victory against Tottenham Hotspur.
+His final goal of the 2021–22 season came on 13 March 2022 in a 1–2 defeat to Watford.
+This was his most prolific season for Southampton to date.